Preparing Your Trees for Storm Season on the Northern Beaches

 - Camphor laurels: Brittle wood makes these trees susceptible to branch failure in moderate to strong winds

-- Cocos palms: While the trunks rarely fail, heavy dead frond loads become dangerous projectiles in high winds
+- Cocos palms: While the trunks rarely fail, heavy dead frond loads become dangerous projectiles in high winds.
+Regular palm tree services can reduce the amount of loose material before storm season

 - Shallow-rooted species: Any tree growing in shallow soil over rock — common in many Northern Beaches suburbs — has reduced root anchorage and higher toppling risk